awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

 1. Call the [register\-on\-premises\-instance](https://docs.aws.amazon.com/cli/latest/reference/deploy/register-on-premises-instance.html) command, specifying:
    + A name that uniquely identifies the on\-premises instance \(with the `--instance-name` option\)\.
 **Important**
 To help identify the on\-premises instance, especially for debugging purposes, we strongly recommend that you specify a name that maps to some unique characteristic of the on\-premises instance \(for example, the serial number or an internal asset identifier, if applicable\)\.
-If you specify a MAC address as a name, be aware that MAC addresses contain characters that AWS CodeDeploy does not allow, such as colon \(`:`\)\.
-For a list of allowed characters, see [AWS CodeDeploy Limits](limits.md)\.
+If you specify a MAC address as a name, be aware that MAC addresses contain characters that CodeDeploy does not allow, such as colon \(`:`\)\.
+For a list of allowed characters, see [CodeDeploy Limits](limits.md)\.
    + The user ARN of the IAM user you created in [Step 1: Create an IAM User for the On\-Premises Instance](#register-on-premises-instance-iam-user-arn-1) \(with the `--iam-user-arn` option\)\.

      For example: